Yepoleb/idcard-qr/README.md

 ### Part 3: Signature ID

 Not really a signature ID, but that's what it's called in the code.
 It is actually a certificate identifier.
-Judging from the data we currently have, private keys will get rotated every couple of months and this identifier tells you which certificate to use.
+Private keys will get rotated every three months and this identifier tells you which certificate to use.
 This is the only part that is not encoded in any way.
+More information about the certificates are [here](https://www.bmi.gv.at/Downloads/csca.aspx).

 ### Part 4: MRZ